 - give back to the community

-- inspire a new generation of STEM professionals
+- inspire a diverse range of students

 - future-proof the STEM industry